dckrOff/SQLite-example/README.md

-SQLite + Android - Complete Tutorial
+SQLite + Android

-Note: Video tutorials will be available on my Youtube channel (Stevdza-San) soon.
+Note: This project is not mine, this code was written by <a href="https://github.com/stevdza-san/SQLite_Android-Complete_Tutorial">Stevdza-San</a>